amnafatimaa6-ops/-A-Unified-Computational-and-Theoretical-Treatment-of-Black-Holes-Wormholes-and-White-Holes/Geodesic&GR_Function/README.md

 The resulting plot shows the simulated particle trajectory together with the black hole and its event horizon.

-An animation can also be generated to visualise the particle's evolution along the trajectory.
+An animation can also be generated to visualize the particle's evolution along the trajectory.

 ---